Eli Timoner: Air Florida

 Frustrated at not being able to travel within Florida for his various business interests, Timoner hatched the idea for Air Florida in 1972 as an intrastate carrier serving Miami, Tampa and Orlando.

 Started as a Florida commuter airline, Air Florida took advantage of industry deregulation laws to tap the lucrative routes to Florida vacation spots from East Coast and Midwest cities.
 The airline was first allowed to fly outside Florida in November 1978, and it quickly became one of the fastest-growing carriers.

 For more than a decade, Air Florida used extravagant marketing and deep discounts to become a major commercial air carrier by undercutting larger airlines with fares from New York to Miami for $50.“Our success has been one fare, unrestricted, very clearly defined.
 Everybody knows what it is.
 The public really understands no gimmicks and straight talk.”Timoner ceded the role of chairman to Edward Acker in 1977.

 On the afternoon of January 13, 1982, Air Florida Flight 90 crashed into the 14th Street Bridge in Washington, D.C., and into the Potomac River, killing 78.
 Weeks later, Timoner, then 53, suffered a stroke that left him unable to walk without the use of a cane.

-Facing significant health challenges following the stroke, Timoner retired from Air Florida the following year and was replaced by Donald Lloyd-Jones.
+Facing significant health challenges following the stroke, Timoner retired from Air Florida the following year and was replaced by former American Airlines executive Donald Lloyd-Jones.
 At the time of his departure, Air Florida reported a $78 million loss.

 The airline never recovered from the 1982 crash and was ultimately forced to file for bankruptcy in 1984.